xiaoyu2006/blog-source/source/_posts/Make-wheels-with-Autotools-C-C.md

 date: 2020-08-08 22:00:00
 ---

-This how-to guide will teach you how to make wheels with Autotools & C/C++
+This how-to guide will teach you how to make wheels with Autotools & C/C++.
+Note that it isn't detailed, just to show you how the whole system works.

 # Introduction